Vanille-N/sorts_visualization/README.md

 #### Compile and execute

 After cloning this repository, you can either use the compiled versions provided in `dist/` or choose to recompile.
-The latter will require Qt for C++ (see `dist/README.md` for compilation information).
+The latter will require Qt for C++.
+See `dist/README.md` for compilation information.
+The `dist/linux64/` is almost always up to date, but beware that `dist/win32/` is much more rarely so.

 Execute either `dist/linux64/Sorts` or `dist/win32/Sorts.exe`, a window should open with a blank drawing zone and a menu on the right.